-The NMSU Police Department has always strived for transparency related to its activities and records.
-There are several ways in which members of the public can find out what is happening related to crime.
-The Police Department maintains a Daily Crime Log that is a listing of all police reports filed, including both alleged and confirmed criminal incidents of all types.
 The Daily Crime Log entries are made within 2 business days of being received by the Police Department, and they are listed in chronological order.
 The Daily Crime Log includes the Case Number, the Date and Time the report was filed, the Date and Time the crime occurred, the Location, the Nature of the crime, and the Status/Disposition of the report (e.g., open, closed, closed by arrest).
-If a report of a crime is received from another source (i.e., a campus security authority or another law enforcement agency), the NMSU Police Department will generate a police report in order to track the crime, and it will be entered into the Daily Crime Log.
+If a report of a crime is received from another source (i.e., a campus security authority or another law enforcement agency), the NMSU Police Department will generate a NMSU police report in order to track the crime, and it will be entered into the Daily Crime Log.
+NOTE: The NMSU Police Department may temporarily withhold information from the crime log if there is clear and convincing evidence that the release would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
+In those cases, a notation may be made in the appropriate fields when the entry is initially made, and then updated when the risk has been reduced or eliminated.

-Pastoral or Professional Counselors are exempt from being required to report crimes to the university Police Department while they are acting in such capacity, unless otherwise required by state law (e.g., statutorily-required reporting for child abuse).
+Crimes reported to Pastoral or Professional Counselors are exempt from being required to report crimes to the NMSU Police Department while they are acting in such capacity, unless otherwise required by state law (e.g., statutorily-required reporting for child abuse).
 However, these individuals are asked to provide confidential reports to the NMSU Police Department that do not identify the victim so that the crime may be tracked and protective measures put in place when feasible.
+There is currently no formal university policy regarding this, but it is the working practice within the institution.